ae9is/react-fontpicker/README.md

 </head>
 ```

-The big trade-off of this approach is that the component's bundle is quite large due to all the font image previews (~14 MB).
+The big trade-off of this approach is that the component's bundle is quite large due to all the font image previews (16 MB in images for 1614 fonts).
 Only a subset of this is served depending on the client's device pixel ratio:

-- 2x &rarr; 6.2 MB
+- 2x &rarr; 7.4 MB
-- 1.5x &rarr; 4.4 MB
+- 1.5x &rarr; 5.1 MB
-- 1x &rarr; 2.7 MB
+- 1x &rarr; 3.1 MB

 If you're looking for a lighter weight option, you can use `react-fontpicker-ts-lite` instead:

-- 1x (only) &rarr; ~150 KB
+- 1x (only) &rarr; ~160 KB

 Or, for a different font picker following an on demand approach, check out: [https://github.com/samuelmeuli/font-picker-react](https://github.com/samuelmeuli/font-picker-react)